duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

     </figure>
 </figure>

 *Mars Exploration Rovers* aims at exploring the Martian surface and geology of planet Mars,  and similarly vision-base SLAM with slowly moving robots and visual inertial odometry can be considered mature research fields.
-In this example and also the previous one, the evironmnet is predictable, we don't have highly dynamic objects.
+In this example and also the previous one, the evironment is predictable, we don't have highly dynamic objects.
 <figure class="flow-subfigures">
     <figcaption>Mars Exploration Rovers</figcaption>
     <figure>